 The Counseling and Psychological Services staff adheres to professional, legal, and ethical guidelines set by the American Psychological Association, the National Association of Social Workers, and Pennsylvania law.

-A counselor is required to make such reports even if that counselor does not see the child in a professional capacity.
+- Counselors who have reason to suspect, based on professional judgement, that a child has been abused are required to report suspicions, even if that counselor does not see the child in a professional capacity.

-A counselor is mandated to report suspected child abuse if anyone aged 14 or older tells a counselor that he or she committed child abuse, even if the victims no longer in danger.
+- A counselor is mandated to report suspected child abuse if anyone aged 14 or older says that he or she committed child abuse, even if the victim is no longer in danger.

 Though these situations can happen, they are rare.
 It is important to remember that a counselor’s primary goal is to provide a safe environment where students feel comfortable to talk about personal concerns.